W Idioms

 walk all over (someone)

-He tried to walk all over me when I began working but after I became used to the job he stopped.
+My coworker tried to walk all over me when I began working but he soon stopped.

-- take and go away with something, steal
+- to take something and go away with it, to steal something

 Somebody walked away with the computer from the library last night.